Solunny/EIAD/README.md

 ```

-Each file in the `dataset/` folder corresponds to one specific evaluation task in DDQA, `train.jsonl` contains the complete data of four tasks above, organized into the required training question-and-answer pairs in JSON format:
+Each file in the `dataset/` [download link](https://drive.google.com/drive/folders/1eciWmsPx_9AJgRmKcb_HaKFnlJtmOBU0?usp=drive_link)folder corresponds to one specific evaluation task in DDQA, `train.jsonl` contains the complete data of four tasks above, organized into the required training question-and-answer pairs in JSON format:

 | File Name                  | Task Name                 | Abbreviation |
 |----------------------------|---------------------------|--------------|